 Question:Is there a directional antenna made for UHF TV reception than can also be used as an weather-resistant antenna for UHF wireless?

 Yes, there are outdoor weather resistant antenna that may be used for UHF wireless microphone systems:

 Winegard and others makes outdoor antennas suitable for the 470-698 MHz range.
 One example that Shure has tested with good results is the FlatWave Air.
 The FlatWave Air is aesthetically pleasing, is designed for outdoor use, and has a plastic housing.
 The housing is 14 " x 14" x 2.5."
-As of August 2017, the U.S. retail price was around $100 (per antenna.)
+As of September 2019, the U.S. retail price was less than $100 (per antenna.)
 The antennas can be purchased from Winegard.

 - Use two antennas for diversity reception.
 Position the two antennas with a minimum spacing of 2 feet (60 cm).
 Greater spacing is OK.

 - Use the supplied +5Vdc power inserter.
 The power inserter can be placed inside the press box or building, near the receiver.
 The bias voltage on Shure receivers is not correct for this antenna, so the supplied power inserter must be used.
 The supplied power inserter will block the voltage that is already coming from the Shure receiver.
 Thus, there is no need to worry about the bias voltage on the Shure receiver.